 ‘In woods we forget things, at the wood edge we tell stories‘was a project funded by Shropshire Hills AONB and Shropshire Housing Group.
 This project took three different groups of children and young people, and enabled them to write site-specific poetry in three different native woodlands.

-I love being Poet in Residence for Hargate Primary School, West Bromwich, and regularly visit the school to enjoy poems, read poems and make poems with all age groups.
+I am Poet in Residence for Hargate Primary School, West Bromwich, which is a real joy, and regularly visit the school to enjoy poems, read poems and make poems with all age groups.

 I continue to work regularly in nursing homes and day centres with elderly people, making poetry, often with those living with dementia, and am still leading on a project for Telford Culture Zone, Songs of the Trees, which is aimed at providing creative opportunities and reducing isolation for older people in Telford.
 I also lead the Spark Young Writers group at Telford, which meets once a month and is managed by Writing West Midlands.